dongsub-joung/dongsub_backuped/_posts/DevOps/2021-12-15-Broadcast.md

 0030   00 00 00 00 00 00 00 00 00 00 00 00               ............
 ```

-> (Some my Router ip data included / sencitive or not?)
+> (Some my Router ip data included / sensitive or not?)

 ## Source